mamabyrd1963/mama/README.md

-The rise of coffeehouses and salons in Europe during the 18th century provided spaces for intellectual exchange, networking, and business transactions, influencing economic and cultural trends.
+The Age of Enlightenment, a period of intellectual and cultural transformation in Europe, fostered new ideas about economics, politics, and society, influencing economic thought and policy.